ltoscano/keyvault/README.md

 - `your-app` can access KeyVault at `http://keyvault:38680` within the `dev-network`.
 - KeyVault is not accessible from outside the `dev-network`, providing an additional layer of security.

+Additional network configuration notes:

+1. `internalnet`:
+   - This is a custom network name.
+It represents a pre-existing Docker network that you've created separately.
+   - The purpose of using a custom network like `internalnet` is to create a isolated network environment for your containers, enhancing security and organization of your Docker services.

+2. `external: true`:
+   - This configuration tells Docker Compose that the network is not managed by this specific Docker Compose file.
+   - It indicates that the `internalnet` network already exists and should be used as-is, rather than being created by this Docker Compose configuration.

+3. Configuring `internalnet`:
+   - To create the `internalnet` network before running this Docker Compose file, you would use the following command:
+     ```
+     docker network create internalnet
+     ```
+   - This creates a bridge network named `internalnet` that can be used across multiple Docker Compose projects or individual containers.

+4. Benefits of this setup:
+   - Isolation: Services on this network are isolated from other Docker networks and the host network.
+   - Reusability: The same network can be used across multiple projects, allowing inter-project communication if needed.
+   - Security: By not exposing ports to the host, you reduce the attack surface of your applications.

+5. Connecting to `internalnet` from other projects:
+   - Other Docker Compose projects or individual containers can connect to this network by specifying `external: true` and the correct network name.
+   - This allows for a modular approach to your Docker-based development environment, where different components can be developed and run independently but still communicate when needed.

+Remember to create the `internalnet` network before running this Docker Compose configuration.
+This approach provides flexibility in managing your Docker networking across multiple projects or services.

 Remember, the security of your development environment and the keys stored in KeyVault is your responsibility.
 Always follow best practices for securing sensitive information.

 ## Contributing